andressaneumann/HotelFinder/README.md

 ## Getting Started

-To start the project you should unzip the files, open the project with Visual Studio and run it.
+To start the project you should unzip the files, open the project with Visual Studio and rebuild the project, so the nuget packages can be downloaded.
+Then you can run it.
 A command line window will appear and you can insert the data, such as:

 ```
 <client type>:, <date1>, <date2>, <date3> ....